What is Golfer’s Elbow?

 - Deep friction massage-During a deep friction massage, the physiotherapist will release the forearm muscles.

 - Then our physiotherapists will do Muscle Energy Technique to improve the Range Of Motion.

-- Elite Physiotherapy & Sports Injury Centre is equipped with all high tech modalities to relieve your golfer’s elbow pain such as-
+- Elite Physiotherapy & Sports Injury Centre is equipped with all high-tech modalities to relieve your golfer’s elbow pain such as-

-- Resisted eccentric strengthening exercises with Thera band, or dumbbells.
+- Resisted eccentric strengthening exercises with a Thera band, or dumbbells.
 Exercises included- wrist flexion/extension and forearm pronation/supination.

 - Stretching exercises.

 - Kinesio Taping- our Physiotherapist will apply specialized Tape on your elbow to support the joint and prevent the tendon from further injury also reduce inflammation.

 - Along with the wrist and elbow muscles also doing strengthening exercises for shoulder and scapulae muscles, as well as incorporating spine Range of motion drills such as hip hinge pull down, prone Y, and bench mobilization.

 - Home Exercise plan: Icing of affected elbow several times a day for 10 to 15 minutes, night splinting, self-muscle releasing with the tennis ball, resisted strengthening exercises with thera band.
 Protect your elbows by wearing an elbow brace while doing grip-strengthening exercises.

 - If a patient does require surgery, then physiotherapy should start seven to ten days after the operation when the splint and skin sutures are removed to prevent scar tissue formation and return the patient to full function.